spatie/crawler/README.md

 ### Executing JavaScript

-By default the crawler will not execute JavaScript.
+By default, the crawler will not execute JavaScript.
 This is how you can enable the execution of JavaScript:

 ```php
 Crawler::create()